 Towards a bright future for parks

-We have sought to make new connections between institutions and agendas that benefit from parks but don’t currently contribute to them, as well as those who may wish to further enhance what parks deliver.
+We're seeking to make new connections between institutions and agendas that benefit from parks but don’t currently contribute to them, as well as those who may wish to further enhance what parks deliver.

 We aim to re-position parks not only as popular places that are well loved, but as essential infrastructure for the health, resilience and economic success of places, that require investment to deliver significant benefits for all.